Immigration bill clears early test vote; Obama calls for action

 Obama's speech on Tuesday was the first major departure from that strategy.

-The Senate bill would authorize billions of dollars in new spending for enhanced border security and create new visa programs for high- and low-skilled workers in addition to providing a pathway to citizenship for the 11 million undocumented immigrants - many from Mexico and Central America.
+The Senate bill would authorize billions of dollars in new spending for enhanced border security and create new visa programs for high- and low-skilled workers in addition to providing a pathway to citizenship for the roughly 11 million undocumented immigrants - many from Mexico and Central America - currently in the country.

 Senate officials said it was the first time in at least decades that a floor speech was spoken entirely in a language other than English.